 While correcting or avoiding mistakes is certain a prudent approach to improving your macro photography, there’s actually a more fundamental question to answer: what makes a “good” macro shot in the first place?

 The question is easy to answer in broad terms; the basic elements of a good photograph are essentially the same regardless of what genre of photography we’re talking about.
 A good photograph of any kind finds the right mixture of craft and vision, of technical proficiency and artistry.
-Most people aren’t going to give a second glance to a blandly composed shot, even if it is tack sharp.
+Most people aren’t going to give a second glance at a blandly composed shot, even if it is tack sharp.

 First impressions matter, so you should strive to produce shots that grab the viewer’s attention immediately.
 That simply means taking some of the basic rules of good photography and applying them to your macro work.

 Do Your Macros Have the Right Amount of Sharpness?

 While sharpness is a hallmark of any good photograph, it’s doubly important in macro photography where detail is the key feature.
 It’s one thing for a portrait to exhibit some softness of focus — you might be able to get away with it in certain instances.
 Not so with macro work.
 Sharp focus is always called for; it’s also more of a challenge to achieve when dealing with tiny lifeforms (especially when they’re moving) and objects.
 Additionally, account for the camera shake and microscopic depth-of-field inherent to macro photography, and you’ve got a battle of epic proportions on your hands.
 But remain vigilant to the object of sharpness; use good technique and you’ll emerge triumphant.

 How Getting Proper Exposure Can Make Your Macros Better